vegaprotocol/specs/specs/0032-price-monitoring.md

 ## View from the price monitoring engine side

 Price monitoring engine will interface between the matching engine and the risk model.
 It will communicate with the matching engine every time a new transaction is processed (to check it its' arrival price should trigger an auction).
-It will communicate with the risk model with a predefined frequency to inform the risk model of the latest price history and obtain a new set of min/max price move bounds.
+It will communicate with the risk model with a predefined frequency to inform the risk model of the latest price history and obtain a new set of scaling factors used to calculate min/max prices from the reference price.

 Specifically: